graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

     options.RegisterExtension<MultipartRequestServerExtension>();
 });
 ```

 :::tip
-Take a look at the [`default upload scalar value maker`]("http://google.com") for some helpful details when trying to implement your own.
+You can inherit from `FileUpload` any extend it as needed.
 :::

+Take a look at the [default upload scalar value maker]("http://google.com") for some helpful details when trying to implement your own.